EvolBioInf/funBi/README.md

 Beatriz Vieira Mourato and Bernhard Haubold
 ## Description
 This is a two hour practical for highschool students.
-Our aim is to give a first taste of three things useful in bioinformatics:
+Our aim is to give them a first taste of three things useful in bioinformatics:

 - Unix command line
 - typesetting in LaTeX
 - handling genome data

-These three things are explored with the ultimate aim of using LaTeX to draw the 519 genes along the genome of *Mycoplasmoides genitalium*, which has one of the smallest genomes of any free-living organism.
+These three things are explored with the ultimate goal of using LaTeX to draw the 519 genes along the genome of *Mycoplasmoides genitalium*, which has one of the smallest genomes of any free-living organism.